January 15, 2026

 • Two different comparison websites

 Always keep your primary objective from Step 1 in mind when evaluating options.
-Remember there is no such thing as a universal best rate.
-The best rate for what you need will be different than the best rate for your friend.
+Remember there is no universal best rate or product.
+The best rate/product for you will be different from your friend’s.

-Plus, we're so confident in our ability to find you the best deal that we offer a unique promise: If you find a loan with a lower total cost that meets all your needs, we'll either find you a comparable option or give you a $250 gift card.
+Plus, we're so confident in our ability to find you the best deal that we offer a unique commitment: If you find a loan with a lower total cost that meets all your needs, we'll either find you a comparable option or give you $1,000.
+You can always use Monetas in parallel with another broker and see which one provides a better deal.

 The Application Process: Setting Yourself Up for Success